What time is Strictly Come Dancing: It Takes Two on TV? Start time and your host

 Until then, here’s how to get tickets for the Strictly live shows.

-Strictly Come Dancing: It Takes Two returns weeknights on BBC 2 later this year.
-Strictly Come Dancing returns on 7th September on BBC One.
+Strictly Come Dancing: It Takes Two returns weeknights on BBC 1 at 5.15pm on Monday 23rd September, before returning to its usual BBC 2 time slot.